 Has the blood of Jesus ever been applied to your heart?
 Never be ashamed of the blood of Christ for that blood has opened the door of heaven.

-We thank you, Holy Father, for the blood of Jesus that cleanses us from every sin.
+In your kindness, Holy Father, you have made a way for sinners to be saved.
+Thank you for the blood of Jesus that cleanses us from every sin.
 Amen.

 Do you have any thoughts or questions about this post?
 If you have a Facebook account, you may comment below: